-18 Oct Deep Dive: Paulette Long OBE, Music Industry Consultant, Publisher and Director
+18 Oct Deep Dive with Paulette Long OBE (Music Industry Consultant, Publisher and Director)

 A new report published by female-focused community CNTRL analyses gender and ethnic diversity in the UK’s music trade organisations.
 It reveals that women occupy only 27% of CEO positions, and there are no Black women in these positions.
 And only five Black women in positions at board level, out of 185 seats.
 And outside the senior level positions, two out of 118 are held by Black women.
 In 2020, why do you think this is still the case?